WWE Clash

-Clash at the Castle is a recurring United Kingdom professional wrestling event produced by the American company WWE.
+Clash (originally known as Clash at the Castle) is a recurring European professional wrestling event produced by the American company WWE.
 It is broadcast live and available only through pay-per-view (PPV) and WWE's livestreaming platforms and features wrestlers from the Raw and SmackDown brand divisions.
 Established in 2022, the event's title is in reference to castles found in or around the host city.

 The inaugural event was held in September 2022 in Cardiff, Wales with its name in reference to the Cardiff Castle.
 This was also WWE's first PPV and livestreaming event to be held in the United Kingdom since Insurrextion in 2003, and the company's first UK stadium event since the 1992 SummerSlam.
 The event returned in June 2024 in Glasgow, Scotland, with its title referencing the various castles found in and around Glasgow.
 This was also WWE's first PPV and livestreaming event to be held in Scotland.
+The event once again returned, now on a yearly basis with Clash In Paris in 2025, and Clash in Italy in 2026.